alperoguzkan/LuxoftTask/README.md

 - Go to ```src\java\main\resources\Features\Account Transfer Demo.feature```
 feature file and right click, then click  ```Run 'Feature:Account Transfer Demo'```

+For the remainder 3 feature files, you can do the same.

 2)This one is for to run all test scenarios and outlines combined.
 - Go to ```src\java\main\resources\Runners\Runner```
 feature file and right click, then click  ```Run 'Runner'```